-I’ve already written about the Ink Bold® Business Charge card (review) and the Ink Plus® business cards (review) previously – they both have great 50,000 point bonuses worth $625 towards any travel, good Ultimate Rewards structure and redemption options, and the first year annual fee is waived.
+I’ve already written about the Ink Bold® Business Charge Card (review) and the Ink Plus® Business Card (review) previously – they both have great 50,000 point bonuses worth $625 towards any travel, good Ultimate Rewards structure and redemption options, and the first year annual fee is waived.
 If you have a Chase Sapphire Preferred that’s nearing the end of the first year and you don’t want to renew, you can just open up an Ink card and transfer your Ultimate Rewards points balance over instantly for free.
 You can even transfer points between spousal (or anyone’s) accounts for free, so it’s easy to keep the balance alive.

 An added Ink card benefit on top of all that, buried in the benefits details, is a mention of “complimentary airport lounge access”:

 Complimentary airport lounge access to over 350 VIP lounges worldwide.
 Lounge amenities include internet access, complimentary snacks and beverages, phone, fax, conference rooms and more. ($150 comparable value)*